PathVisio/libGPML/paper/paper.md

 ---
-title: 'libGPML: a Java Library for reading, writing, and converting GPML'
+title: 'libGPML: a Java API Library for reading, writing, and conversion of GPML'
 tags:
   - bioinformatics
   - pathvisio